echushe/julie_stock/readme.md

 Covariance is mainly measured by their daily return on the validation set (it is not training-validation set).
 This program will use configured value of `max_ensemble_size` in the config file if this argument is not specified.

-- Explanation of `num_future_days`:
+- Explanation of `last_history_date`:
-`num_future_days` tells the program the boundary between the validation set and the test set.
-Future days belong to the test set while other days before or include the boundary belong to the validation set.
-The selection of ensemble excludes future days (the test set) to avoid "future data leaking" for model validation or search of "good" models from the model pool.
+`last_history_date` tells the program the boundary between the validation set and the test set.
+Future days belong to the test set while other days belong to the validation set where `last_history_date` is the last date in the validation set.
+The selection of ensemble excludes future days (the test set) to avoid "future data leaking" for model validation and searching of "good" models from the model pool.
-This program will use configured value of `num_future_days` in the config file if this argument is not specified.
+This program will use configured value of `last_history_date` in the config file if this argument is not specified.

 **Exact time range of test set include future days (future days ends with the last day of model pool logs), and extra days after the last day of model pool logs.
-For example, you have 30 future days after the last history day until the last day (2025-09-11) of model pool logs, and today is 2025-09-17, then you will have 30 + 4 = 34 trade days for testing of this ensemble.**
+For example, you have 30 future days after the `last history date` until the last day (2025-09-12) of model pool logs, and today is 2025-09-18, then you will have 30 + 4 = 34 trade days for testing of this ensemble.**

 ### 06.03 Real prediction for stock exchange